Annie Lennox

-In addition to her career as a musician, Lennox is also a political and social activist, raising money and awareness for HIV/AIDS as it affects women and children in Africa.
+Lennox is also a political and social activist, raising money and awareness for HIV/AIDS as it affects women and children in Africa.
 She founded the Sing campaign in 2007 and founded a women's empowerment charity called The Circle in 2008.
-In 2011, Lennox was appointed an OBE by Queen Elizabeth II for her "tireless charity campaigns and championing of humanitarian causes".
-On 4 June 2012, she performed at the Queen's Diamond Jubilee Concert in front of Buckingham Palace.
+In 2011 Lennox was appointed an OBE by Queen Elizabeth II for her "tireless charity campaigns and championing of humanitarian causes".
+On 4 June 2012 she performed at the Queen's Diamond Jubilee Concert in front of Buckingham Palace.
 In 2017, Lennox was appointed Glasgow Caledonian University's first female chancellor.